8 Tips for Choosing the Best Plastic Surgeon

 - The ASPS can give you advice and provide you with a list of members who are accredited.

 - All ASPS members are fully qualified in both reconstructive and cosmetic surgery with a record of accomplishment in this field and a commitment to ethical standards.

-- Cosmetic Surgery for Women is a member of ASPS and receives many referrals each year.
+- Most Surgeons at Coco Ruby Plastic Surgery are members of ASPS and receives many referrals each year.

 5. Look for Articles in the Media

-- Cosmetic Surgery for Women and Men and our Specialist Plastic Surgeons feature regularly in print and broadcast media.
+- Coco Ruby Plastic Surgery and our Specialist Plastic Surgeons feature regularly in print and broadcast media.